-I return each graded SkillBuilder with cumulative comments from ALL previous SkillBuilders, using whichever format (paper or paperless) you used to submit the assignment.
-I do this so you can track improvement and have a record of feedback throughout the semester.
+I return each graded PSA with cumulative comments from your previous submissions, using whichever format (paper or paperless) you used for the assignment.
+I do this so you can track improvement in your historical thinking skills and have a record of feedback throughout the semester.

-SKILLBUILDER SUBMISSION GUIDELINES
+SUBMISSION GUIDELINES

 Paper Option

-Hand in your SB during
+Hand in your PSA during

 class on its due date as a

 printed paper.

-Paperless Option Email your SB to me as an attachment by start of class on its due date.
-Your last name MUST appear in the document's filename.
-The attachment MUST be in one of these formats:
+Paperless Option

+Upload your paper to the

+Blackboard PSA portal by

+start of class on its due

+date.
+Your last name

+MUST appear in the

+document's filename.

+The attachment MUST be

+in one of these formats:

-.doc, .docx, .rtf, .odt
+.doc, .docx, .rtf, .pdf, .odt